MarkusJx/node-java-bridge/README.md

 The full documentation of this package is available [here](https://markusjx.github.io/node-java-bridge/).

+The bindings to java are located in a separate package, [java-rs](https://github.com/MarkusJx/java-rs).

 **NOTE: As of version `2.1.0`, this package has been renamed from `@markusjx/java` to `java-bridge`.**

 ## Installation